sderose/zsh_argparse/docs/zerg_add.md

 ==add_argument --fold [lower|upper|none]==

-Whether to convert the value to  uniform case before storing
+Whether to convert the value to uniform case before storing.
+Not to be confused with the zerg *parser* options --ignore-case and --ignore-case-enums, which control how option names themselves and the value of `choices` arguments, are matched.

 TODO: Update code and doc to support this.